NexPlayer/Android-SDK/properties.md

 ### SET_LIVEBACKOFF (504)

-Sets the SmoothStreamingLiveBackOffproperty when playing Smooth Streaming content.
+Sets the SmoothStreamingLiveBackOff property when playing Smooth Streaming content.

 This property sets the duration of content (closest to live) that cannot yet be accessed or downloaded by the player.